 All CRCS teachers reference the CRCS core values in every day instruction.
 With CRCS’ focus on project-based work and group work, students receive frequent opportunities to practice the core values in action.
 In addition, every fall the CRCS elementary school conducts a structured schoolwide series of units about each core value.
 Each core value is highlighted in a two-week unit that includes activities, read-alouds, and discussions.
 Each unit includes an opportunity for buddy classes to learn together (kindergarten is paired with 3rd grade, 1st with 4th, and 2nd with 5th).
 Our Core Values are also integrated into the work of our Vertical Teams.

+CRCS is established as a leader in the field of anti-bias and social justice education.
 CRCS applies an anti-bias approach throughout our program to create and sustain an environment where a diverse student population can thrive.
-The anti-bias approach prioritizes issues of identity, discrimination, and social justice in our curriculum and our professional development.
+The anti-bias approach centers identity, representation, critical literacy and social justice in our curriculum and our professional development.
 CRCS strives to be a space where all staff, students, and families feel supported, empowered and fully engaged.

 “Anti-bias education incorporates the philosophy of multicultural education while expanding to include other forms of bias, stereotypes and misinformation.
 Anti-bias education not only addresses race and ethnicity but also includes gender, language, religion, sexual orientation, physical and mental abilities and economic class.
 Anti-bias education takes an active, problem solving approach that is integrated into all aspects of an existing curriculum and a school’s environment.
 An anti-bias curriculum promotes an understanding of social problems and provides students with strategies for improving social conditions.”
 [The Anti-Defamation League]

 CRCS follows a restorative approach to discipline.
 This approach emphasizes building positive relationships among members of the community.
-These relationships are then used as the foundation of communication when conflict arises or harm has been done in the community.
+These relationships are then used as the foundation of communication when conflict arises.
 Restorative Practices provide structured opportunities for community members to communicate their feelings, while hearing from others who have been impacted by their actions.
-The result is a more thoughtful approach to unwanted behaviors within the school community while minimizing disciplinary actions that pull students out of the school day.
-We regularly evaluate culture and discipline procedures using discipline data, classroom observation, and feedback from students and teachers.
+Repair is taught and practiced as part of conflict resolution.

 Social-Emotional Support